jenkinsci/performance-signature-dynatrace-plugin/README.md

 ## Introduction

-The Performance Signature evaluates aggregated load and performance data from Dynatrace (AppMon) after each build.
+The Performance Signature evaluates aggregated load and performance data from Dynatrace after each build.
-We are supporting currently three data sources:
+We are currently supporting three data sources:
 * Dynatrace AppMon
 * Dynatrace SaaS/Manged
 * Remote Jenkins Jobs with enabled Performance Signature